-This recommendation aligns with purpose of the Conservation Strategy or CVFPP (or both) but may not be feasible to implement in the 2022 planning cycle, due to cost or practicality.
+This recommendation aligns with purpose of the Conservation Strategy or CVFPP (or both) but may not be feasible to implement in the 2022 planning cycle because of cost or related resource practicality.
 This recommendation may be revisited in future planning cycles as additional resources become available.